[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 16 entries were displayed.

-Let's verify that this content is being delivered.
+Let's verify that these logs are being forwarded.

-Before configuring Syslog, let's confirm that name resolution is possible using the VPC endpoint DNS name.
+Before configuring Syslog, let's confirm that name resolution is possible using the VPC endpoint's DNS name.

 This table is currently empty.